lrr68/baca/README.md

 + Termial: defined for numerical types as termial(x) = x + termial(x-1), undefined to strings.

 ### Program:
-By default scal will go into interactive mode.
-If a file is passed as a argument, scall will interpret that file.
-If a single '-' is passed as a argument, scal will interpret input from stdin.
+By default baca will go into interactive mode.
+If a file is passed as a argument, baca will interpret that file.
+If a single '-' is passed as a argument, baca will interpret input from stdin.

 ## Tokens:
 The values on the right are reserved words.